stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-There was, there was the kernel of an idea [__TIM:__ Yeah.] but it wasn't as developed as it, as it is.
+There was the kernel of an idea [__TIM:__ Yeah.] but it wasn't as developed as it is.

 #### TIM

-Um, the final episode being a trial, um, yes, I think even in the first plot outlines.
+The final episode being a trial, yes, I think even in the first plot outlines.
 Like, again, I think it might--

 #### BEN